g3chench/cchen/index.md

 ### Welcome!

 This was my personal website, once upon a time when it might've been useful for me to have one.
-Now I suppose it serves as a demo of the kind of website I can generate for you using [GitHub Pages](https://pages.github.com).
+Now I suppose it serves as a demo of the kind of website I can generate for you in less time than it takes to do a Torghast run using [GitHub Pages](https://pages.github.com).

 ### About